Famous People From Kansas City

 - Walt Disney – film producer, director, screenwriter, voice actor, and animator

-- Sophia Dominguez-Heithoff – model and
+- Sophia Dominguez-Heithoff – model and Miss Teen USA 2017

-Southern Baptist Convention 1982–1984; pastor of Red Bridge Baptist Church in Kansas City 1965–1970
+- James T. Draper, Jr. – president of Southern Baptist Convention 1982–1984; pastor of Red Bridge Baptist Church in Kansas City 1965–1970

-- David Dreier – former member of the
+- David Dreier – former member of the U.S. House of Representatives from California and longest serving chairman of the House Rules Committee

 - Carol Duboc – singer, composer, arranger, and actress